sendgrid/sendgrid-go/USAGE.md

 ## Associate a Link Branding

-**This endpoint allows you to associate a link whitelabel with a subuser account.**
+**This endpoint allows you to associate a link branding with a subuser account.**

 Link branding can be associated with subusers from the parent account.
 This functionality allows subusers to send mail using their parent's link brands.
 To associate a link branding, the parent account